At Nishkam School Trust we believe that parents/carers are the first and foremost educators of their children, and that we are called to support them.

 At Nishkam School we provide a caring, happy environment in which all children will thrive and feel valued.
 We know that children need to feel safe and secure in order to learn well and we nurture a culture of mutual respect to develop such an environment.
 We have the highest expectations of all children to do their best in all areas of school life.
 We wish to develop a set of virtues, skills and attitudes in our pupils so that when they leave our school, they are equipped for all of the challenges of life and the next phase of education.

-In order to achieve our vision, you can expect the school to:
+In order to achieve goals you can expect the school to:

 - Provide a balanced virtues-led curriculum designed to meet the needs of each child;

 - Ensure that the standards of learning and teaching are the highest possible;